CoinFabrik/on-ink-integration-tests/test-cases/set-code-hash/README.md

 ## Update on Correcting this Issue

-Our implementation in [PR #1988](https://github.com/paritytech/ink/pull/1988) overwrites the value set for code hash of an account in the database.
+Our implementation in [PR #1988](https://github.com/paritytech/ink/pull/1988) overwrites the value set for the code hash of an account in the database.